Tutorial: NIRS data importation, visualization and response estimate in the optode space

 Answer "yes" when asked to apply the transformation.

 Set the 3 required fiducial points, indicated below in (x,y,z) MRI coordinates.
-You can right-click on the MRI viewer > Edit fiducial points, and copy-paste the coordinates.
+You can right-click on the MRI viewer > Edit fiducial positions, and copy-paste the following coordinates in the corresponding fields.
 Click [Save] when done.

 NAS: 95 213 114